 How strong are stocks now?

 Of course, ADX's current reading does not necessarily mean that stocks could rapidly decline and that you should sell.
 ADX is simply a short-term indicator that can be used under any type of market conditions (e.g., bull or bear markets, high or low volatility, etc.), and can complement your understanding of what’s happening in the market.
 You might first use ADX to determine the strength and direction of a trend.
-If the trend is strengthening, then you might couple this interpretation with other trend-following indicators, such as moving averages, Bollinger Bands, and others, to determine when to buy or sell, depending on your strategy.
+If the trend is strengthening, then you might couple this interpretation with other trend-following indicators, such as moving averages or channels to determine when to buy or sell, depending on your strategy.
 Given ADX's current signals, investors that utilize this indicator and have short-term positions may want to have a cautious approach.